Mariana Duque Mariño: 2015: Gold at Pan Am Games, and career-high WTA ranking

-On 11 through 16 July, Duque Mariño competed at the Pan American Games where she won a gold medal.
-The world No. 89 ousted the tournament's top-seed Lauren Davis in the semifinal stage of the tournament, while her opponent Victoria Rodríguez reached the final by taking out the second seeded Monica Puig.
-Yet when they crossed paths in the final, it was Duque Mariño who shone brightest.
-This marked the first time in the history of women's tennis a Colombian woman had won a gold medal.
+On 11 through 16 July, Duque Mariño became the first Colombian tennis player to win a gold medal at the Pan American Games, defeating Mexico's Victoria Rodríguez in the final.

-Duque Mariño reached for the first time in her career the third round of a Grand Slam championship, where she beat American wildcard Sofia Kenin in the first round and Océane Dodin in the second.
+Duque Mariño reached for the first time in her career the third round of a Grand Slam championship at the US Open, where she beat American wildcard Sofia Kenin in the first round and Océane Dodin in the second.
 Duque is the second Colombian player to reach third round at the US Open, after Fabiola Zuluaga.
 In the third round, she faced former world No. 11, Roberta Vinci, and fell in three sets.

 Duque Mariño kicked off the Asian swing at the Korea Open where she advanced to the second round defeating Kiki Bertens, before losing to fifth seed Mona Barthel, in straight sets.
 At the Wuhan Open, she qualified by defeating Casey Dellacqua and Christina McHale but failed to keep her momentum going when she lost to rising star Anna Karolína Schmiedlová, in straight sets.
 At the China Open, Duque Mariño breezed through qualifying by defeating wildcard Xu Yifan and Magda Linette both in straight sets.
 She set up a first-round match against former Wimbledon semifinalist Tsvetana Pironkova and defeated her in straight sets.
 She lost to eventual runner-up and No. 12 seed, Timea Bacsinszky.
 With her result at the China Open, Duque Mariño moved up the rankings to No. 66, making it her highest ranking.